 autoclose (bool) – If the input is a buffer, whether it should be automatically closed once not needed by the PDF anymore.

-Extract the image into an independently usable file or byte buffer.
+Extract the image into an independently usable file or byte stream, attempting to avoid re-encoding or quality loss, as far as pdfium’s limited API permits.

-As PDFium does not expose all required information, only DCTDecode (JPEG) and JPXDecode (JPEG 2000) images can be extracted directly.
+This method can only extract DCTDecode (JPEG) and JPXDecode (JPEG 2000) images directly.

 Parameters: